ssiloti/bep-persistent-credit/one-hop-rep.rst

 known_peers
 -----------
 Indicates the peers with whom the sender has standing and can act as intermediaries.
 Its payload is an array of 20-byte reputation ids.
 The array should contain the peers which the sender has observed most frequently and be sorted by the sender's wA(I).
+This message must be ignored if the sender does not support the ``receipts`` message.
+This message must only be sent to peers which supports the ``receipts`` message.

 receipts
 --------
 Provides the recipient with proof of the sender's standing with one or more shared intermediaries.
 Its payload is a dictionary whose keys are reputation ids and values are the state dictionaries of the sender at the corresponding intermediary.
+This message should only be sent on a connection which the client has received a ``known_peers`` message.

 attribution
 -----------
 Indicates which intermediaries a the sender considered when unchoking the recipient, and in what proportion each contributed to the decision.
 Its payload is a dictionary whose keys are reputation ids and values are integers which must add up to 100.
+This message must only be sent to peers which support the ``receipt`` message.
+This message must be ignored if the sender does not support the ``receipt`` message.
+Clients which implement this message must implement the ``update_standing`` DHT query.

 target_rate
 -----------
 Tells the recipient what the sender's target upload rate to it is.
 Its payload is an integer indicating the target upload rate in bytes/second for the recipient based on the recipient's reputation.
 A value of 0 indicates the recipient's reputation does not determine the sender's upload rate.
+This message is optional.
+This message must only be sent on a connection which the sender has sent an ``attribution`` message.

 receipt